bharath5673/IR-object-tracking-robot/README.md

 ![](images/IMG_20190414_225231.jpg)

-### inspired : When I saw the “Mr. General” robot by oddbot (link), I loved it.
+### inspired : When I saw the “Mr. General” robots , I loved it.
 I thought it is “expressive”, a skill difficult to find in a robot built at home.
 So I built my version of  Mr.General with Arduino.